Noam-Moskowitz/HTML-CSS-Project/README.md

 # HTML CSS Project

+This repository contains a Home Page containing 3 sections:
+1.About Me- Contains a small bio and an option to download my CV.
-This repository contains a collection of projects and resources as requested in our project guidlines.
+2.Gallery- Contains a collection of projects as requested in our project guidlines.
+3.Contact- Contains a basic form.

 ## Technologies Used